Summary of Benefits - 2014

 Your retirement account is considered a “vested” account when you have at least 10 years of credible service.
 Vesting means that you have a right to a retirement benefit at age 60.

-The Teachers Retirement System of Georgia web site can be accessed at http://www.trsga.com/.
+The Teachers Retirement System of Georgia web site can be accessed at www.trsga.com.
 The TRS Member’s Guide can be accessed and printed from this site (Publications Link).

-OPTIONAL RETIREMENT PLAN OF THE UNIVERSITY SYSTEM OF GEORGIA:
+OPTIONAL RETIREMENT PLAN OF THE UNIVERSITY SYSTEM OF GEORGIA

-For additional information, please refer to the University System of Georgia website at http://www.usg.edu/hr/benefits/retirement_plan_information/
+For additional information, please refer to the University System of Georgia website at www.usg.edu/hr/benefits/retirement_plan_information/.

-DEFINITION OF A UNIVERSITY SYSTEM OF GEORGIA RETIREE/ELIGIBILITY FOR RETIREMENT:
+DEFINITION OF A UNIVERSITY SYSTEM OF GEORGIA RETIREE/ELIGIBILITY FOR RETIREMENT

 Effective November 1, 2002, to be eligible for retirement from the University System of Georgia, an employee must meet one of the following four conditions at the time of his/her separation from employment, regardless of the retirement plan elected by the employee:

-the last 10 years in a regular, benefited position and have attained age 60;
+- An employee must have been employed by the University System of Georgia for the last 10 years in a regular, benefited position and have attained age 60; -OR-

-An employee must have at least 25 total years of benefited service established with a State of Georgia sponsored retirement plan, of which the last 5 years of employment must have been continuous and with the University System of Georgia.
-An early pension benefit penalty will apply to an individual who elects to participate in the Teachers Retirement System of Georgia if he/she decides to retire with between 25 and 30 years of benefited service, prior to attaining age 60;
+- An employee must have at least 25 total years of benefited service established with a State of Georgia sponsored retirement plan, of which the last 5 years of employment must have been continuous and with the University System of Georgia.
+An early pension benefit penalty will apply to an individual who elects to participate in the Teachers Retirement System of Georgia if he/she decides to retire with between 25 and 30 years of benefited service, prior to attaining age 60; -OR-

-An employee must have at least 30 total years of benefited service established with a State of Georgia sponsored retirement plan, of which the last 5 years must have been continuous and with the University System of Georgia;
+- An employee must have at least 30 total years of benefited service established with a State of Georgia sponsored retirement plan, of which the last 5 years must have been continuous and with the University System of Georgia; -OR-

 - An employee must be deemed to be totally and permanently disabled, as documented through the receipt of disability benefits from Social Security or from the Teachers Retirement System of Georgia, following 9.5 years of continuous service to the University System of Georgia in a regular, benefited position.

 An individual who has retired from another State of Georgia sponsored retirement plan may not count such retirement service toward meeting the eligibility criteria for retirement from the University System of Georgia.

 Note: Employees should consult their professional financial planners, retirement counselors, tax advisors, etc., for retirement planning advice and services.
 Staff members of the University of West Georgia are not to be considered as professional retirement consultants or tax advisors.
 No official retirement records are maintained at the University of West Georgia.
 Official retirement records for members of the Teachers Retirement System of Georgia (TRS) are maintained at the TRS Office, Two Northside 75, Suite 400, Atlanta, GA 30318, phone no. 1-800-352-0650.
-The TRS web site can be accessed at http://www.trsga.com/.
-Official retirement records for the Optional Retirement Plan (ORP) members are maintained by the individual ORP company, and information may be obtained from representatives of the individual ORP company.
+The TRS web site can be accessed at www.trsga.com.
+Official retirement records for Optional Retirement Plan (ORP) members are maintained by the individual ORP company; and information may be obtained from representatives of the individual ORP company.

-Newly eligible employees will have 30 days from date of hire to enroll in benefits.
+IMPORTANT- Newly eligible employees will have 31 days from date of hire to enroll in benefits.
 Per Board of Regents policy, the coverage effective date for new eligible employees electing benefits will be the first day of the month following enrollment.
 For those employees who begin employment on the first day of the month, benefits may begin on the first day of the month if enrolled on or before that day.
 Otherwise, the benefits effective date will be the first day of the month after enrollment.

 Health insurance plans offered to benefits eligible employees are:

 - Open Access POS Plan (uses Blue Open Access POS GA network)

-· HSA/Open Access POS (uses Blue Open Access POS GA network)
+- HSA/Open Access POS (uses Blue Open Access POS GA network)

-· Blue Choice HMO (uses BCBSGA BlueChoice HMO network)
+- Blue Choice HMO (uses BCBSGA Blue Choice HMO network)

-· Kaiser Permanente HMO (uses Kaiser Permanente HMO network)
+- Kaiser Permanente HMO (uses Kaiser Permanente HMO network)